philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 # SQL, Loops, and CSP

 From a more imperative perspective, SELECT-FROM-WHERE statements are basically for loops.
 SQL is an odd language in that the FROM comes after the SELECT.
-This puts a row variables binding site after its binding point.
+This puts a row variables binding site after their usage points.
+Maybe this isn't _that_ crazy considering set comprehension `{x for x in A if x > 0}` is quite similar.

 | SQL               | Python |
 | `FROM mytable as row_a` | `for row_a in mytable:` |